muhammadisa/Lifemark/CONTRIBUTING.md

 - [x] And update README.md if there is change in the usage.
 - [x] And create pull request and the repository owner will review your changes.
 - [x] If the changes are accepted your changes will be merged into the repository and build it into real project.

+## Show your support

+With contributing in this project

+***
+This CONTRIBUTING.md was generated with ❤️